CityOfZion/neo-scan/README.md

 - `cd /data`

 # Development
-- Please run `mix credo` after any changes and apply the suggestions and run the test's
+- Please run the tests after any changes

 To run, first install Elixir and Phoenix at: